Firecracker industry in Assam: All you need to know

 Green crackers are much less noisy than conventional fireworks.
 In areas where noise pollution is a concern, green crackers can be used without causing any harm to the environment.

 The firecracker industry in Assam provides employment opportunities for people from all sections of society.
-This industry has also provided many women with an opportunity to earn a livelihood and support their families.
+This industry has also provided many women with a chance to earn a livelihood and support their families.

 Also Read: Green Diwali Ideas: 5 Innovative ways to celebrate pollution-free Diwali